Skip to Main Content

 Take note of her graphic illustration on "How to find sources for your stories."

-from The News Manual: A Professional Resource for Journalists and the Media (Volume 1)
+From The News Manual: A Professional Resource for Journalists and the Media (Volume 1)

 This is chapter 17 of a 3-volume online manual which "is structured to help you build your skills in a logical and natural way."
 The focus in this chapter in on "telephone interviews, their advantages but also traps to be wary of."